sje30/munin-R/README.md

 conversation, here are some potential topics:

 1. Text mining of journal articles.
-2. Working with resources like orcid via R.
+2. Working with resources like orcid via R, e.g. https://ropensci.org/packages/literature/
 3. Examining possibilities with https://ropensci.org/
 4. Moving away from spreadsheets and into programming.
 5. Reproducible research documents.